 This page contains updates from the UK Research Office collating updates from the European Commission on the impact of Coronavirus on research applications and awards.

 For Horizon 2020 and EU funded projects, in the absence of any instruction to the contrary from the EC, participants should continue to advise the Project Officer and/or (in the case of a collaborative project) the Coordinator in the case of any circumstance that is likely to affect the implementation of the project.
+If you plan to request a no-cost extension due to COVID-19, please note that this must normally be requested before the end of the project.
+If you have any queries about no-cost extensions, please contact the EU Team.

 EU Initiatives and Funding Opportunities